facebook/react/docs/docs/jsx-in-depth.md

 ### JSX Children

-You can provide more JSX as the children.
+You can provide more JSX elements as the children.
 This is useful for displaying nested components:

 ```js
 <MyContainer>